 "Nothing interesting what-so-ever has happened?"

-"I find that hard to believe… but hold that thought," Yumi said, reaching into her purse and pulling out a tube of nail polish, "Look at what I bought!
+"Why am I not surprised?...Anyway, hold that thought," Aika said, reaching into her purse and pulling out a bottle of nail polish, "Look at what I bought!
 It's a new colour that came out, it's like…wow."
-Handing it over to me, Yumi smiled.
+Handing it over, she nudged her friend.
 "You have to wear it sometime."

-"You can keep that, I bought two.
-So, today is our girl day, and I was thinking we could get some groceries for tonight before we get the bus, and then we could go swimming when we arrive.
+"You can keep that, I bought two," Aika replied, waving a hand dismissively.
+"So, today is our day, and I was thinking we could go shopping and get some groceries before we catch the bus, then we could go swimming when we arrive.
 What do you think?"

 "Sounds like a plan."